 Q. Will My Male Cat Stop Running away and Become Indoor if I Neuter Him?

 A: There definitely is a calming effect of fixing your pet that will contribute to him being less willing to go out, but it’s important to understand why cats go outside in the first place.
-Cats wander outside not only to reproduce, but to hunt as well.
-Fights picked with cats and other animals increase your pet’s risk for FeLV (feline leukaemia) and FIV (something like AIDS for cats) if they sustain deep wounds.
+Cats wander outside not only to reproduce but to hunt as well.
+Fights picked with cats and other animals increase your pet’s risk for FeLV (feline leukemia) and FIV (something like AIDS for cats) if they sustain deep wounds.
 This is why it’s better for your pet’s overall health to be indoors, regardless of whether they’re neutered or not.

 Q. My Cat Pees All Over My House!
 Will Neutering Fix This?